W3Space/ISPConfig-3-AutoInstaller/README.md

 There are some things to note.

-1. I edited your fstab for the Quota installation.
-I only do this when you select to install Quota.
+1. It is edited your fstab for the Quota installation.
+It only do this when you select to install Quota.
 This will not work on OpenVZ containers.
-2. I make no guarantees that this will work for you.
+2. It make no guarantees that this will work for you.
 It should, but I am not responsible for anything that happens to your system.
 It should be installed on a clean install.
 If you choose not to follow these directions, you are responsible for the damage that you have done.

 Debian Installation Instructions: